 Al Squero – 943/944

-Al Bottegon is a very well known (read: busy) bàcaro that specialises in wine.
-They have bottles stacked literally floor to ceiling, and there’s always an incredible selection of fine glasses at reasonable prices.
-I love a good glass of wine… but what always lures me back into Al Bottegon is my big fat ass because their cicchetti selection is my soulmate.
-On any given day there will be at least 15-20 options to choose from, and they have some really unique offerings you won’t find elsewhere in Venice.
+This is an excellent and very well-known (read: busy) bàcaro, normally packed to the brim with locals and tourists alike, and it is absolutely worth every second you may have to wait.
+On any given day there will be at least 15-20 options to choose from, including plenty of unique offerings you won’t find elsewhere in Venice.
 My personal favourites?
-The classic baccalà is creamed salt cod on a small crostini, but try their version that’s laced with garlic if they have it – so good!
-If it’s in season, the crostini topped with brie cheese and nettle sauce is incredible too, and I’ve also seen them do crostini topped with edible flowers (fiori) in the spring.
-The best spot to devour your purchase is across the small bridge, where there’s plenty of space to sit down by the canal.
+The classic baccalà is creamed salt cod on a small crostini, but try their version laced with garlic if they have it – so good!
+The crostini topped with brie cheese and nettle sauce is incredible too, as is the one topped with edible flowers.

 Enoteca al Volto – Calle Cavalli, 4081